slviajero/tinybasic/examples/00tutorial/README.md

 calc.bas: GOSUB with an expression, @S with READ and DATA, VAL

 calcs.bas: WHILE and WEND, SWITCH CASE SWEND, @S with READ and DATA, VAL

+tinybasic.bas: VAL and the @V construct.
+The MS string compatibility functions MID, RIGHT, LEFT